Darmstädter Signal: Goals

-On the basis of the principle of Inner Leadership (= leadership & participation & education) (Innere Führung) with its corollary of the citizen in uniform Rose, Juergen.
-Demokratisierung der Bundeswehr als Schritt auf dem Weg zum Frieden.
-(Staatsbuerger in Uniform) the "Signalers" use their fundamental right of free speech also in public and contribute to assure that the norms and values of the German Basic Law remain embedded in the Bundeswehr.
-The concept of Innere Führung was introduced during the early years of foundation of the new German armed forces after World War II and especially advocated by Lieutenant General Wolf Graf von Baudissin.
+On the basis of the principle of Innere Führung ("Inner Leadership", meaning leadership with participation and education) with its corollary of the citizen in uniform the "Signalers" use their fundamental right of free speech also in public and contribute to assure that the norms and values of the German Basic Law remain embedded in the Bundeswehr.
+The concept of Innere Führung was introduced during the early years of the new German armed forces after World War II and especially advocated by Lieutenant General Wolf Graf von Baudissin.
 It is a hallmark making the difference between Bundeswehr and Wehrmacht.
-Important goals of the Working Group are the removal of nuclear warheads and the democratization of armed forces.
+Important goals of the working group Darmstädter Signal are the removal of nuclear warheads and the democratization of armed forces.
 Darmstädter Signal does not reflect a general or official image of the mood and opinion in the German armed forces.